-Let’s make an easy early fall centerpiece!
-Decorating for early fall at StoneGable is transitioning from summer into fall.
+Let’s make an easy late summer into early fall centerpiece!
+Decorating for early fall is all about transitioning from summer into fall.
 It’s too early to bring out the pumpkins but apples are perfect to use in a centerpiece this time of year!
 This is a centerpiece that will look pretty for a long time!

 This easy fall centerpiece uses the remains of the garden to let them splash their last hurrah of color in my home!
 The early fall elements will be replaced with bittersweet and wheat later this fall!